minetest-mods/smartfs/api.md

 * element:getText() - get the caption of the button
 * element:setImage( filename ) - sets the background of the button
 * element:getImage() - get the background filename of the button
-* element:click( func(self,state) ) - specify a function to run when the button is clicked
+* element:click( func(self,state,playername) ) - specify a function to run when the button is clicked

 ##Toggle Button
 * element:setPosition( x,y ) - change the position